-The first method, which can be performed in the office setting is call a “pneumatic retinopexy“.
-It generally involves two steps.
-The first is the injection of a small long-acting gas bubble into the eye, and positioning the patient is such a manner that the gas bubble covers the retinal tear(s).
+The first method, which can be performed in the office setting is call a “pneumatic retinopexy “.
+It generally, involves two steps, the first is the injection of a small long-acting gas bubble into the eye, and positioning the patient is such a manner that the gas bubble covers the retinal tear/s.
 This prevents further migration of fluid into the subretinal space, allowing the normal function of the eye to pump out the fluid which has already accumulated under the retina.
-Once all the fluid under the retina has been removed and the retina around the retinal tear(s) is flat, either laser and/or freezing (cryo-therapy) is performed around the tear, creating a low grade inflammatory reaction which then results in an adherence of the retina to the wall of the eye.
+Once all the fluid under the retina has been removed and the retina around the retinal tear/s is flat, then the second step would be either laser and/or freezing (cryo-therapy) is performed around the tear, creating a low-grade inflammatory reaction which then results in an adherence of the retina to the wall of the eye.
 Retinal detachments treated in this manner are usually associated with few and small retinal tears with a detachment located above a horizontal line across the center of the eye.

 As stated, after the gas bubble is injected into the eye, the patient has to be positioned in such a way as to cover the tear.
 This, in some cases, will require the patient to lie on their side for several days.
 This is often considered a hardship, but the procedure takes a much shorter time, as is the recuperative period, and the patient can usually return to normal activity in approximately 3 weeks.